1. Automation#

 This will allow the subject field to be filled out on ADCS certificates, when retrieving the certificate through the automation agent.
 If this step is skipped an error will occur during the deployment step.

-Step 2 - Setup deploy script
+Setup deploy script

-Write your own deploy script or use this pre-made script paloalto.bash
+Write your own deploy script or use this pre-made script paloalto.bash.

 The script handles a single certificate and SSL/TLS service profile.
 To accommodate for more certificates and SSL/TLS service profiles, you either need to use separate scripts or configure the pre-made script to handle additional ones.